Greece extends state guarantees to banks

 "This is a message to Greek depositors that there is absolutely no problem for the Greek banking system's stability within the euro system," Venizelos said.

-He said that raising state guarantees to banks had nothing to do with recapitalisation local lenders will need after a Greek debt swap programme is concluded.
+He said that raising state guarantees to banks had nothing to do with recapitalization local lenders will need after a Greek debt swap program is concluded.

 (Reporting by Angeliki Koutantou; Editing by Jon Hemming)